 Because of the likelihood that many people with excess body fat do not have sufficient amounts of carnitine to accommodate the consumption of dietary fats, carnitine is often used as a supplement to support weight loss efforts.

-Carnitine is often incorrectly labeled as an amino acid, thus is often conflated with muscle-building supplements.
+Often incorrectly labeled as an amino acid, carnitine is often conflated with muscle-building supplements.
 Carnitine does support muscle building goals, but it in an indirect manner and it starts with the fat burning.

 Numerous studies have found that carnitine supplementation enhances endurance athletic performance, enabling subjects to exercise longer with a better output.
 One such study in cyclists found that this is due to increased fat burning and decreased muscle glycogen (the fuel stored in muscle tissue) burning.
 Other studies have shown that carnitine burns lactate.
 As Crayhon says, “When the body makes a lot of lactate during intense sports like running and cycling, you can feel a ‘burn’ in your legs that slows you down.
 Carnitine helps promote the metabolism of lactate into energy, and helps delay the onset of the lactate burn.
 This is important not only for preventing the accumulation of this irritant that slows down performance, but because it also turns lactate into something the body can use for energy.”1